wp-plugins/b09-link-to-existing-content/readme.txt

 * Various UI improvements with more transparent shortcode handling

 = 2.0 =
 * Added Functionality for linking to files, as requested here: <a href="https://wordpress.org/support/topic/adding-media-to-the-search?replies=1">https://wordpress.org/support/topic/adding-media-to-the-search?replies=1</a>.
-Just select "Attachments" in the "Serch in" Select.
+Just select "Attachments" in the "Search in" – Select Field.

 = 1.9 =
 * **WP 4.2 COMPATIBILITY**: You should not use the plugin on a lower version than 4.2 after this update.